 Tier 5 (Level 75:)

-- Prey on the Weak allows your enemies to briefly take more damage from all sources, including from you, while the effect lasts.
+- Prey on the Weak allows your enemies to briefly take more damage from all sources, including from you, after you use cheap shot or kidney shot.

 Tier 6 (Level 90:)

 - Alacrity adds 1% Haste when you use your finishers (at 4+ CPs) which can stack up to 20 times, though you probably won’t ever see that.

 Tier 7 (Level 100)